Cooking & Recipes

 Millet is a versatile grain that originated in Africa, where it was prized for its drought resistance and quick growth even in poor soil.
 But millet has long been a staple in Eastern Europe, where it’s eaten as porridge or fermented into an alcoholic beverage, and India where it’s ground into flour for a flatbread known as roti.
-However, you’ll most often see millet prepared simply and served like rice.
+However, you’ll most often see millet recipes that call for millet to be prepared simply and served like rice.

 Millet is available pearled or hulled: opt for hulled, which is the true whole-grain variety ("hulled" still retains plentiful fiber, as only the outermost layer is removed).
 Out of the hull, millet seeds look like tiny yellow beads with dark dots on the side where the plant’s stem was attached.
 Millet is a good source of manganese, magnesium, and phosphorous - a one-cup serving provides about 30 percent of the Daily Value for each of these nutrients.
 Millet is gluten-free and easily digestible.
 Those with thyroid disease should not consume millet in large quantities as it is a mild thyroid peroxidase inhibitor.
 It will keep in the pantry for two months, or four to six months in the refrigerator or freezer.